SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 condition-controlled loops that test at the beginning of the loop are often started with the keyword <code>while</code> and are often called while-loops. condition-controlled loops that test at the end of the loop are often started with the keyword do, then a block, then end with the keyword while followed by the condition and are often called do-while-loops.
 Most programming languages I know have while and do-while loops, in fact I don't think I know a programming language that doesn't have a while loop.
-Perl has a while loop with an inverted condition (analogous to unless) called until.
+Perl and bash have an until loop: a while loop with an inverted condition (analogous to unless).
 Lua also has a while loop with an inverted condition that tests at the end of the loop with the syntax repeat ... until